enasequence/ena-browser-documentation/help_and_guides/sars-cov-2-submissions.rst

 Please use the organism name “Severe acute respiratory syndrome coronavirus 2” and taxonomic ID 2697049.
 It is recommended, as a minimum, that collection date and geographic location (e.g. country) are specified and sample capture status field is provided a value of ‘active surveillance in response to outbreak’.

-Please see below for a template SARS-CoV-2 viral sample xml for programmatic submission to the ENA:
+**Please see below for a template SARS-CoV-2 viral sample xml for programmatic submission to the ENA:**

-**sample.xml:**

 .. code-block:: xml